matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 `servers` parameter is optional and, if present, gives a list of servers to try to peek through.

+XXX: should we limit this API to room IDs, and require clients to do a `GET /_matrix/client/r0/directory/room/{roomAlias}` request if they have a room alias?
+(In which case, `/_matrix/client/r0/room/{room_id}/peek` might be a better name for it.)
+On the one hand: cleaner, simpler API.
+On the other: more requests needed for each operation.

 Both `room_id` and `peek_expiry_ts` are required in the response. `peek_expiry_ts` gives a timestamp (milliseconds since the unix epoch) when the server will *expire* the peek if the client does not renew it.